DavidEWarrenPhD/INCF-Fellow-DavidEWarren/_episodes/01-first-part.md

 ### Audience

-* This workshop is intended for an audience of graduate students and post-docs who are interested in learning more about principles of reproducible neuroimaging.
+* This workshop is intended for an audience of UN graduate students and post-docs who are interested in learning more about principles of reproducible neuroimaging.
 * We assume that all attendees will be (cognitive) neuroscientists having some